Step-by-Step rpact Tutorial

 • [k]: values at stage k

 If we can reject the presence of a meaningful effect, whenever \(H_0\) is true, at an earlier look, we would save resources when \(H_0\) is true.
-We see that the expected number of subjects under \(H_0\) was 140.2.
+We see that, in the previous example which did not allow for futility stopping, the expected number of subjects under \(H_0\) was 140.2.
 In other words, when \(H_0\) is true, we would continue to the last look most of the time (unless we made a Type 1 error at look 1 or 2).
 With a \(\beta\)-spending function, the expected number of subjects under \(H_0\) has decreased substantially, to 99.6.
 The choice of whether you want to use a \(\beta\)-spending function depends on the goals of your study.
 If you believe there is a decent probability \(H_0\) is true, and you would like to efficiently conclude this from the data, the use of a \(\beta\)-spending approach might be worth considering.

 Reporting the results of a sequential analysis

-A challenge when wanting to interpret the observed effect size is that whenever a study is stopped early when rejecting \(H_0\), there is a risk that we stopped because due to random variation we happened to observe a large effect size at the time of the interim analysis.
-This which means that the observed effect size at these interim analyses over-estimates the true effect.
+A challenge when wanting to interpret the observed effect size is that whenever a study is stopped early when rejecting \(H_0\), there is a risk that we stopped because, due to random variation, we happened to observe a large effect size at the time of the interim analysis.
+This means that the observed effect size at these interim analyses over-estimates the true effect.

-A similar issue is at play when reporting \(p\) values and confidence intervals.
-When a sequential design is used, the distribution of a \(p\) value that does not account for the sequential nature of the design is no longer uniform when \(H_0\) is true.
-A \(p\) value is the probability of observing a result at least as extreme as the result that was observed, given that \(H_0\) is true.
-It is no longer straightforward to determine what ‘at least as extreme’ means a sequential design (Cook, 2002).
-It is possible to compute adjusted effect size estimates, confidence intervals, and \(p\) values in rpact.
+A similar issue is at play when reporting \(p\)-values and confidence intervals.
+When a sequential design is used, the distribution of a \(p\)-value that does not account for the sequential nature of the design is no longer uniform when \(H_0\) is true.
+A \(p\)-value is the probability of observing a result at least as extreme as the result that was observed, given that \(H_0\) is true.
+It is no longer straightforward to determine what ‘at least as extreme’ means in a sequential design (Cook, 2002).
+It is possible to compute adjusted effect size estimates, confidence intervals, and \(p\)-values in rpact.
 This currently cannot be done in the Shiny app.

 The first step is to create a dataset with the results at each look, consisting of the sample sizes, means, and standard deviations.
 Note that these are the sample sizes, means, and standard deviations only based on the data at each stage.
 In other words, we compute the means and standard deviations of later looks by excluding the data in earlier looks, so every mean and standard deviation in this example is based on 33 observations in each condition.